pan-/Porting_Guide/Docs/BLE/api_remarks.md

 `updateConnectionParams`: Why there is no user callback for this ??
-`startScan` is inconstitent with other APIs. where is `processRadioNotification` ? wheer is the function stopRadioNotification ?
+`startScan` is inconstitent with other APIs. where is `processRadioNotification` ? where is the function stopRadioNotification ?
+`reset`: what a mess, it is difficult to state what the implementation should do + forcing the porter to call the function from the base as a start is a design defect.